-Divide oats between two serving bowls and sprinkle with Pumpkin Maple Pecan Granola (or roasted pecans).
+Divide oats between two serving bowls (as recipe is originally written) and sprinkle with Pumpkin Maple Pecan Granola (or roasted pecans).
 Add a drizzle of honey for more sweetness.
 Enjoy immediately.
 Best when fresh.

 *To make this recipe with steel-cuts oats, add 3/4 cup raw steel cut oats to 1 1/4 cup boiling water, reduce heat to simmer and cover.
 It's recommended to cook for up to 25 minutes, but I prefer mine with a little more texture and only cook them for 15 minutes until they've just absorbed the water.
 If you prefer softer oats add 1/4 more water in the beginning and continue cooking until the 20-25 minute mark.

 *Nutrition information is a rough estimate.

 Nutrition Per Serving (1 of 2 bowls)

 - Saturated fat: 1.5g

 - Fiber: 8g